TeyKey1/pca9535/README.md

 ## Usage Example
 This is a basic usage example, for more information visit the docs.

-Immediate expader using standard interface:
+Immediate expander using standard interface:
 ```rust
 use pca9535::{GPIOBank, Pca9535Immediate, StandardExpanderInterface};